 - Backups stored on CD/DVD or in Acronis Cloud Storage. - Backups that have simplified names (p.
-54). - Backups of Microsoft Exchange Server data.
+52).

 8.4.4 Deleting archives and backups

 The Backups deletion window displays the same tab as for the vaults view, but with check boxes for each archive and backup.
 The archive or backup you have chosen to delete has the check mark.
 Review the archive or backup that you have selected to delete.
 If you need to delete other archives and backups select the respective check boxes, then click Delete selected and confirm the deletion.